DarrenZZhang/MM23-MITH/README.md

         └── label.mat
 ```

-Please preprocess the dataset to appropriate input format.
+Please preprocess the dataset to the appropriate input format.

 More details about the generation, meaning, and format of each mat file can be found in `./dataset/README.md`.